-Bateman didn’t even need to utter a word in the singalong scene to make us LOL – his face says it all.
+Bateman didn’t even need to utter a word in the singalong scene of Identity Thief to make us LOL – his face says it all.
 Pure hatred . . . not that Diana (Melissa McCarthy) noticed.

-The moment Ray bluntly explains to John Hancock (Will Smith) why he’s an asshole.
-“It’s not a crime to be an asshole, but it’s very counterproductive.”
+Another signature comedy role, Jason Bateman played Ray in superhero film Hancock.
+The moment Ray bluntly explains to John Hancock (Will Smith) why he’s an a**hole is fantastic.
+“It’s not a crime to be an a**hole, but it’s very counterproductive.”

 Okay, so watching Bateman deep throat an eggnog luge in Office Christmas Party is the dumbest high-school humor ever, but don’t try and deny it makes you chuckle (just a little bit).